DREAM Project to Host Seventh Annual Benefit and Awards in New York City

 Actors Taye Diggs, Dascha Polanco, Congressman Adriano Espaillat, Brandon Niederauer, Doug Wimbish, The DREAM Bachata Band and Chef Kelvin among the celebrities to join this year's benefit: Sueños 2019.
 This annual event empowers DREAM to provide transformative educational programs to youth in disadvantaged communities in the Dominican Republic.

 NEW YORK, Feb.
-13, 2019 /PRNewswire/ -- After seven consecutive years, The DREAM Project's Sueños Benefit is now among the most eagerly awaited events of the New York City social calendar.
+13, 2019 /PRNewswire-HISPANIC PR WIRE/ -- After seven consecutive years, The DREAM Project's Sueños Benefit is now among the most eagerly awaited events of the New York City social calendar.
 Celebrities, educators and New York's most prominent philanthropists gather every year to help DREAM expand their educational programs, impact more disadvantage communities and close the cycle of poverty in the Dominican Republic.

 Sueños 2019 is set to take place on Thursday, February 28, 2019 from 6:30 pm to 10:00 pm at The Mezzanine, located at 55 Broadway in Manhattan.
 This year's program will bring attendees through an experiential voyage of the Dominican Republic rich culture all under one empowering night full of exquisite food, music and more.